pryv/example-app-ios/Build38Report.md

 > T.A.K will not, by default, react to rooted/jailbroken devices.
 Instead, it will forward this information to the T.A.K cloud during registration and validation operations, making this information available as well to the service provider through the [Fraud Management Interface](file:TAK-Client/docs/DeveloperDocumentation/TAK_Documentation.html#backend-verify).

+The following features were not integrated in the app:

-App re-packaging protection is not used as it is not yet available in iOS.
-[File Protector](file:TAK-Client/docs/DeveloperDocumentation/TAK_Documentation.html#protector) is not used either as no huge storage (>1MB) is stored on the device, nor any asset.
+- App re-packaging protection is not used as it is not yet available in iOS.
+- [File Protector](file:TAK-Client/docs/DeveloperDocumentation/TAK_Documentation.html#protector) is not used either as no huge storage (>1MB) is stored on the device, nor any asset.
+- HealthCheck API would allow us to get visibility into the state of the T.A.K resources, services, and account.
+As we do not yet support TAK in the server, I would suggest to keep this part for later.

 ### Implementation of the features